andrew/ultimate-awesome/README.md

 - [awesome-cashu](https://github.com/cashubtc/awesome-cashu) - A curated, collaborative list of awesome Cashu resources.
 - [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
+- [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
+- [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.
 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
 - [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.